NOTICE OF PROPOSED CHANGES IN THE

 ( ) development of program standards

-(X) other: Regularly scheduled topics for the Fall 2009 Board of Game meetings.
+(X) other: Regularly scheduled topics for the Fall 2010 Board of Game meeting and other miscellaneous provisions.
 Implement, interpret, or make specific the provisions of AS 16.05– AS 16.30

 5. Program category and RDU: Natural Resources and all RDUs